Table of Contents

 What is CBD?

-Cannabidiol is one of the many cannabinoids found the Cannabis family of plants which includes Industrial Hemp and marijuana.
-Other cannabinoids include THC, the psychoactive component of marijuana that gets you high.
+Cannabidiol (CBD) is one of the many cannabinoids found the Cannabis family of plants which includes Industrial Hemp and marijuana.
+Our products are not derived from marijuana but come from its distant cousin the Industrial Hemp plant.
 Hemp contains high concentrations of CBD and low concentrations of THC, whereas marijuana contains high levels of THC and low levels of CBD.

-Reliable CBD’s Isolate and Broad Spectrum CBD products are formulated and processed to be THC free (0.0% THC).
+Many CBD products contain low levels of THC but Reliable CBD’s products are made from Isolate and Broad Spectrum extracts that are THC free (0.0% THC).

 CBD is the main Cannabinoid that provides relief from pain, anxiety, stress, and sleep disorders among many other ailments.
 The effects of the other cannabinoids found in hemp are being researched.
 Currently there is anecdotal evidence they may enhance the effectiveness of CBD through what is called the Entourage Effect.
 However, even if the Entourage Effect is proven, CBD is by far the cannabinoid most responsible for relief.